AreYSerious/VintageTranslation/README.md

 ### /project

-Shares a link to the Crowdin project.
+Shares a link to the crowdin project.

 ### /wip

-Shares a link to the Development progress board.
+Shares a link to the development progress board.